hse-project/hse-project.github.io/v3/docs/dev/concepts.md

 Cursors are used to iterate over keys in a KVS snapshot.
 A cursor can iterate over keys in forward or reverse lexicographic order.
 Cursors support an optional *filter*, which is a byte string limiting a cursor's view to only those keys in a KVS snapshot whose initial bytes match the filter.

 !!! tip
-    Cursors deliver **significantly** greater performance when used with a KVS storing segmented keys, **and** where a filter is specified with a length *equal to or greater than* the key prefix length for that KVS.
-    To the degree practical, you should structure applications to avoid using cursors outside of this use case.
-Furthermore, you should always use get operations instead of cursor seeks when iteration is not required.
+    For best performance, you should always use get operations instead of cursor seeks when iteration is not required.

 A cursor can be used to seek to the first key in the cursor's view that is lexicographically *equal to or greater than* a specified key.